projectcalico/calico/master/reference/calicoctl/commands/get.md

 -n --namespace=<NS>          Namespace of the resource.
                              Only applicable to NetworkPolicy and WorkloadEndpoint.
                              Uses the default namespace if not specified.
 -a --all-namespaces          If present, list the requested object(s) across
                              all namespaces.
 --export                     If present, returns the requested object(s) stripped of
                              cluster-specific information.
 This flag will be ignored if the resource name is not specified.
 ```
+{: .no-select-button}

 ### General options